Mordziarz/transgenomes/README.md

 The function determines the `direction` of DNA transfer based on the following improved logic:

-1.  **Protein-Coding Priority**: If an alignment overlaps with a protein-coding gene, any overlapping **tRNA** or **rRNA** (detected via regex) are excluded from the statistical decision to avoid noise from short, conserved sequences.
+1.  **Protein-Coding Priority**: If an alignment overlaps with a protein-coding gene on one side and only non-coding elements (**tRNA** or **rRNA**) on the other, the protein-coding gene **always** determines the direction.
+Non-coding statistics are ignored in this case.
-2.  **Overlap Correction**: If multiple genes overlap in the same region, the function merges their coordinates to calculate a **non-redundant nucleotide footprint**.
-This ensures that `g_perc` and `t_perc` represent real DNA coverage and never exceed 100%.
+2.  **Strict Non-Coding Rule**: If both sides of the alignment contain **only tRNA or rRNA** (or no genes at all), the direction is automatically marked as **`Unidentified`**.
+This prevents conserved non-coding sequences from generating false-positive transfer directions.
 3.  **Direction Assignment**:
-    * **MT -> PT**: Evidence shows the fragment is a gene in MT but is potentially non-functional or a fragment in PT.
+    * **MT -> PT**: Evidence shows the fragment is a protein-coding gene in MT but is potentially non-functional or only non-coding in PT.
-    * **PT -> MT**: Evidence shows the fragment originates from the PT genome (typical for NUPTs/MTPTs).
+    * **PT -> MT**: Evidence shows the fragment originates from a protein-coding gene in the PT genome.
-    * **Unidentified**: Assigned if both sides only contain tRNA/rRNA, if no genes are present on either side, or if the difference in coverage is below the `gene_buffer` / `trans_buffer` thresholds.
+    * **Unidentified**: Assigned if both sides only contain tRNA/rRNA, if no genes are present on either side, or if the difference in protein-coding gene coverage is below the `gene_buffer` / `trans_buffer` thresholds.
-4.  **Transfer Guarantee**: If only one side of the alignment contains a protein-coding gene (and the other side contains only tRNA/rRNA or no genes), the function automatically assigns the direction to that side rather than marking it as unidentified.

 # Visualization